rumpeltux/hc12fw/README.md

 # HC-12 Firmware Base

+## EXPERIMENTAL / UNFINISHED

+The code in this repository is absolutely experimental and may not work for you!
+Since I stopped active development, I’m releasing this WIP version for others to pick up.

+## About

 You can use this repository as a base to build your own HC-12 firmware.

 The radio protocol is compatible with `AT+DEFAULT` settings in non-modified HC-12 units assuming that you use a packet-length of 20 bytes.
+For HC-12 to receive packets, you need to use a 2-byte header: [0x18, payload-length].

 None of the other communication modes are implemented for now, but you can change channel and TX power.

+Some efforts towards FU-2 have started but are not quite there yet in the `fu2-devel` branch.

 ## API